xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges27.md

 ### Bundling and compilation

-The `assets` property is no longer supported in Foxx manifests and is scheduled to be removed in a future version of ArangoDB.
+The `assets` property is no longer supported in Foxx manifests and is scheduled to be removed in a future version of AvocadoDB.
 The `files` property can still be used to serve static assets but it is recommended to use separate tooling to compile and bundle your assets.

 ### Manifest scripts